spencertipping/caterwaul-splunge/src/splunge.md

 gives you a great deal of flexibility.
 In particular, it lets you (1) construct the data lazily (though the lazy process must be synchronous), (2) use custom rendering and hit detection, and (3) process infinite data sets, provided that you use some heuristic such as minimum viewable area to limit the number of objects you try to render.

+Incidentally, I use the notation τ = 2π, a convention described in some detail at http://tauday.com/tau-manifesto.

 ## Immutability and caching

 Almost all Splunge objects are immutable by design.
 However, Splunge uses a lot of mutability under the hood to increase performance, usually by caching stuff.
 The rule is that any state changes in the